Enable visibility into future and in-transit inventory

 Example

 During a highly anticipated product launch, their website showed items as "out of stock" because the DC had zero on-hand inventory.
-However, shipments totaling 15,000 units were in customs or arriving within days.
-Without visibility into this inbound inventory, CLIENT D couldn't offer pre-orders or communicate accurate availability, forcing eager customers to competitors who were accepting advance orders.
+However, shipments totalling 15,000 units were in customs or arriving within days.
+Without visibility into this inbound inventory, the retailer couldn't offer pre-orders or communicate accurate availability, forcing eager customers to competitors who were accepting advance orders.

 This lack of forward visibility resulted in significant missed revenue during high-demand launch windows when inventory was actually on the way but unaccounted for.